jeroendesloovere/version-checker/README.md

 # VersionChecker

-> This VersionChecker library can check source code for Deprecations.
+> This VersionChecker can check source code for Deprecations.

-When using a specific version of Fork CMS, you want to use a module to fully supports your version.
-Thats why I'm creating this class, so it can check if the module supports everything.
+## Why you need this?

+Example: You are using Fork CMS version 3.9.6 and want to know what Fork CMS Modules/Themes are compatible with that.

+... the story stops here...

+Modules/Themes are often not maintained anymore.
+So you don't know if things will work or not.

+## What this class will do?

+This VersionChecker **checks the Repository Source code** for **Deprecations**.

+## How must it work?

+1. You must define all of your versions and all deprecations that comes with them.
+2. Then we loop all module repositories (branches/releases) and get a result per check.

 The result could have a status =
 - OK = green